I Got Laser Hair Removal—and It’s Not At All What I Expected

 To have your hair done and gone forever, you’d have to spring for continuous upkeep.
 Another five mini sessions, where you target the hairs one by one specifically, would probably kill ’em off forever, or at least a good long while.
 Spring for those follow-up sessions if you’d like to be seriously hair-free.
 The five-part touch-up package at S&B is $250.

 “Typically, we notice a difference after one or two treatments,” says Hackney.
 “You should start to see the circular hair patterns where the follicles have been damaged.
 It does happen that hair can be stubborn, and requires more than five to six treatments,” she says.
 “For best results, we recommend being consistent with treatments, ranging from four to six weeks apart, depending on the area.”

 What do you need to know before you go?

 Lasers are brilliant, but they are not foolproof, and they are not for everyone.
-“Laser will not yield results on redheads, blondes, or grey/white hairs,” says Kristen Rogers, Lead Laser Specialist at Spruce & Bond Flatiron.
-“The laser picks up these follicles as “clear,” which makes it impossible to kill them.”
+“Lasers will not yield results on redheads, blondes, or grey/white hairs,” says Kristen Rogers, lead laser specialist at Spruce & Bond Flatiron.
+“The laser picks up these follicles as ‘clear,’ which makes it impossible to kill them.”

 Lasers are also very varied, so what works for one person won’t necessarily work for another.
-The most important thing you can do to achieve the most success for your specific hair is consistency with appointments.
+The most important thing you can do to achieve the most success for your specific hair type is consistency with appointments.
 “The more consistent you are with your treatments, the more likely your results will be optimal,” says Rogers.